Tod Mun Pla is a Thai Fried Fish Cake that’s a popular street vendor and appetizer food in Thailand.

 The brand of red curry paste that you use is very important since this is where all the flavor is coming from.
 The one I share in this recipe is the Mae Ploy brand, but I have also used the Maseri Brand.

 I get these at my local Asian market or on Amazon.
 Both of these brands have a higher spice level compared to the Thai Kitchen Brand.
-If you only have access to the Thai Kitchen brand, then use 3 tablespoon instead of 2.
+If you only have access to the Thai Kitchen brand, then use 3 Tbsp instead of 2.

 How to Make the Fish Paste in a Food Processor